 Farcycles is a cycling group with a difference.
 All event proceeds go to building sustainable, healthy and inclusive transport facilities in our region.
 By entering our sportive you'll be helping to support our projects, which last year included:

-Now into its EIGHTH year, Le Tour de Farcycles (TdF) 2020 will take place on Saturday 11th July 2020.
+Now into its NINTH year (the 2020 event was postponed) , Le Tour de Farcycles (TdF) 2022 will take place on Saturday 9th July 2022.

 THREE Groovy rides to choose from: